How do you lab grow a diamond

 How do you lab grow a diamond :

 created through advanced technological processes that mimic the conditions under which natural diamonds form deep within the Earth's crust.
-While the end result is a diamond indistinguishable from its natural counterpart, the journey of its creation is vastly different.
+While the end result is a diamond indistinguishable from its natural counterpart, the journey of its creation is vastly different and how lab diamond rings are created using advanced technologies in the diamond-growing process.

 How Is a Lab-Grown Diamond Made